yimengli46/habitat_tools/README.md

 ```

 ### 5 Demo: Build a Semantic Map at any Height via Cutting the Point Cloud
-Each episode of either the PointGoal navigation or ObjectGoal navigation or Vision-Language-Navigation(VLN) task the robot starts at a specific height in a certain environment.
+In each episode of the navigation tasks, be it PointGoal, ObjectGoal, or Vision-Language-Navigation (VLN), the robot starts at a particular height within a specific environment.
-Building a semantic map for the same environment but at different heights seems a waste of time.
+Building a semantic map for the same environment but at different heights would be redundant.
-The more efficient way is to cut the point cloud to build the semantic map online given the episode height.
+To streamline this process, we adopt a more efficient approach by cutting the point cloud to construct a semantic map online according to the episode's height.
-Let's take the VLN task as an example.
+In this demo, let's use the VLN task as an example.
 #### Dataset Setup
-1. Download *task* dataset of **VLN on MP3D** from [here](https://dl.fbaipublicfiles.com/habitat/data/datasets/vln/mp3d/r2r/v1/vln_r2r_mp3d_v1.zip "here")
+1. Download *task* dataset of **VLN on MP3D** [here](https://dl.fbaipublicfiles.com/habitat/data/datasets/vln/mp3d/r2r/v1/vln_r2r_mp3d_v1.zip "here")
-2. Unzip the episode data under `habitat-lab/data/datasets/vln_r2r_mp3d_v1`.
+2. Unzip the episode data and put it under `habitat-lab/data/datasets/vln_r2r_mp3d_v1`.

-You can collect the point cloud by traversing an environment or you can download it from [here](https://drive.google.com/file/d/1u4SKEYs4L5RnyXrIX-faXGU1jc16CTkJ/view, "here"), which is pre-collected by [[3]](#references).
+You can collect the point cloud by traversing an environment or you can download it [here](https://drive.google.com/file/d/1u4SKEYs4L5RnyXrIX-faXGU1jc16CTkJ/view, "here"), which is pre-collected by [[3]](#references).
 3. After you download the point cloud, unzip and put it under `habitat-lab/data/other_datasets/mp3d_scene_pclouds`.
-The code requires the datasets in data folder in the following format:
+The code requires the datasets in the data folder in the following format:
 ```
 habitat-lab/data
                 /datasets/pointnav